Policies and Procedures For Paying Taxes

 School Taxes are collected in full payment only and are due by Sept.
 30th.
 Payments can be made in Oct. with an additional 5% penalty.
 If school taxes are not paid, they are relevied on the Town and County bill at 7% penalty.
 In this case, the Town and County bill becomes one with the school relevy added to it.
 This can be split in four payments as stated above.

 I have never received my bill, or received it late; do I still have to pay the penalty?

 Yes, the failure to mail a statement or the failure of a property owner to receive a statement will not affect the validity of the taxes or interest prescribed by law (New York State Real Property Law 922).
-In addition, neither the Receiver of Taxes nor any other official has legal authority to waive statutory penalty charges.
+In addition, neither the Town Clerk nor any other official has legal authority to waive statutory penalty charges.
 These are fixed by the Real Property Tax Law.
 As all records are audited by State examiners, there is absolutely no discretion in this matter.
 The Constitution and the Law of State mandates the procedure.

 It is the homeowner’s responsibility to know that taxes are due.
 If you do not receive a bill the first week of January (Town and County Taxes) and the first week of September (School Taxes) please call our office immediately and we will issue a duplicate bill.